SelfCareMap

 • Exhale through your mouth for 4 seconds.

 Add the muscle scan: As you breathe, mentally scan from your toes to the crown of your head.
-Notice any areas of tightness.
-On each exhale, imagine breathing into that tight spot and softening it—like melting ice under warm sunlight.
+Start at the ankles, then the calves, and move upward.
+Notice any areas of tightness, such as a clenched jaw or tight hips.
+On each exhale, imagine breathing into that specific tight spot and softening it, like melting ice under warm sunlight.
+This mental focus directs the relaxation response to the areas that need it most, breaking the cycle of chronic tension.

 When to Practice Breathwork for Recovery